ffrank/ffrank.github.io/_posts/2015-03-23-debugging-rspec-of-catalog-application.md

 ---
 layout: post
 category: tips
-tags: puppet rspec catalog logs debug
+tags: [ puppet, rspec, catalog, logs, debug ]
+summary: A simple trick for rspec debugging.
 ---

 Running catalogs from RSpec tests is tricky.
 There are some examples